coderabbitai/coderabbit-docs/docs/about/pricing.md

 ### Features

 - Starts with a 7-day free trial of the Pro plan.
-- unlimited access on both public and private repositories.
+- Unlimited access for both public and private repositories.
 - Summarization pull requests on private repositories.
 - Reviews pull requests on public repositories.